Skip to Main Content

 • Denoting dates using the "YYYYMMDD" format

-For further guidance and examples of best practices, see Stanford Libraries guide.
+For further guidance and examples of best practices, review this mini-course from UBC Library

 File Organization

-• Restrict level of folders to three or four deep
+• Restrict level of sub-folders to three or four deep

-• Consider limiting the number of folders within each folder to ten
+• Restrict the number of sub-folders within each folder to ten

-• Include a folder within the folder structure for “documentation”.
+• Include a folder within the folder structure for your project documentation.
 This might include:

 • Project proposals/protocols